laurensent/InstantLingua/README.md

 ## License

-InstantLingua is available under the MIT License.
+InstantLingua is available under the GPLv3 License.
 See the LICENSE file for details.